Institute for Sustainable Food Systems

 The Sustainable Food Systems experts are an integral part of UF/IFAS Research to improve the quality of life in Florida and throughout the world.

-Isaac Ankamah-Yeboah's current work focuses on price formation, market segmentation and consumer demand of seafood markets.
+Isaac Ankamah-Yeboah is a PhD student at the Institute of Food and Resource Economics at the University of Copenhagen, Denmark.
+His work focuses on price formation, market segmentation and consumer demand of seafood markets.
 He was a visiting scholar who worked with Frank Asche at the Institute for Sustainable Food Systems.

 He completed a joint MSC degree in Agricultural, Food and Environmental Policy Analysis, combining an MSC in Food and Resource Economics from the University of Bonn, Germany and an MSC in Business and Economics from the Swedish University of Agricultural Science, Uppsala, Sweden.
 He is interested in value chain research, eco-labeling, price analysis and consumer demand.
 He is currently a Junior Research Fellow at the Institute of Food and Resource Economics at Copenhagen University.